SuchirAgarwal/FBLA_Computer-Game-and-Simulation-Programming_2019-2020/README.md

 * @uditgarg32
 * @TK164

-# Link to Github Page
+# Link to Github Repo
-If you are a judge and would like to see our Github page please click [here](https://github.com/SuchirAgarwal/FBLA_Computer-Game-and-Simulation-Programming_2019-2020)
+If you would like to view our online Github repository please click [here](https://github.com/SuchirAgarwal/FBLA_Computer-Game-and-Simulation-Programming_2019-2020)